ArcaneEngineer/ECS-tutorials/part2.md

 Right, _that's_ interesting.

-The first part, outside of the if block, sets up each component in every component type array, thereby ensuring all are usable, _even if (at runtime) they are never used_.
+The first part, outside of the `if` block, sets up each component in every component type array, thereby ensuring all are usable, _even if (at runtime) they are never used_.
 This is central to the way ECS operates.
 Note that in C, we would never need these `structuredClone` lines -- zeroed structs automatically exist once an array is allocated on the heap or stack.
-In JS however, we carefully define the object structure of each element of the 2D entity-component table (the rows of which are the component arrays themselves, and the columns of which are the individual entity indices), or ekse we will be referencing into `undefined` objects, which causes the program to error when it is run.
+In JS however, we carefully define the object structure of each element of the 2D entity-component table (the rows of which are the component arrays themselves, and the columns of which are the individual entity indices), or else we will be referencing into `undefined` objects, which causes the program to error when it is run.

-In either case, C or JS, we'd still need functions to initialise our objects to the desired starting values, however.
+In either case, C or JS, we'd still need functions to initialise our objects to the desired starting values.

 You will notice not only the new way of setting up each component using `structuredClone(prototype)`, but also how we set `isActive` to `true` explicitly on each component where that is required: